jarviscanada/jarvis_data_eng_TuanMai/springboot/README.md

 ##### DAO layer
 The DAO layer is the Data Access Object layer which deals with data persistence as well as getting and saving data to the database.
-The DAO will also update quotes to the IEX Cload through an HTTP Client.
+The DAO will also update quotes to the IEX Cloud through an HTTP Client.

 ##### SpringBoot: webservlet/TomCat and IoC
 This application uses Springboot for dependency injection as well as managing the instantiating, creating beans, and going through